-Sydney is set to host the fourth Invictus Games in October 2018.
-Through JamTV, we’re proud to have produced the interstitials content for host broadcaster ABC.
+Sydney hosted the fourth Invictus Games in October 2018.
+Through JamTV, we’re proud to have helped tell the stories behind the competitors for host broadcaster ABC.

 We’re proud to have helped Bill Proudman and Ross Johnson get Bill’s memoir off the ground and into its second print run.
 Mr Proudman was a foundation staff member of The ‘QEH’ and a member of the team responsible for the first successful live donor kidney transplant in Australia, in 1965.
 Written to celebrate the 60th years of serice, it’s an ‘insight into the evolution of a medical institution and the personalities who shaped the hospital’s character’.

 Please contact us for copies of the book.
 Cost is $20 plus $5.00 postage fee

 Electronic Bank Transfer to BSB 063 177 / Account 1003 7524

 The XXI Commonwealth Games on the Gold Coast in Queensland were spectacular.
 We were privileged to be involved working to provide content for the host broadcaster, NEP, and broadcasting commentary for Channel Seven.

 In September 2017, The Law Society of South Australia responded to a perceived crisis affecting the profession by launching an online course addressing mental health.

 McAvaney Media Pty Ltd is proud to supply video content for the project to coincide with the 2017 nationwide ‘R U OK?’ day.